huggingface/datasets/datasets/openslr/README.md

 This dataset was collected by Google in collaboration with Gadjah Mada University in Indonesia.

+See LICENSE file for license information.

+Copyright 2016, 2017, 2018 Google LLC

 #### SLR42: High quality TTS data for Khmer.
 This data set contains high-quality transcribed audio data for Khmer.
 The data set consists of wave files, and a TSV file.
 The file line_index.tsv contains a filename and the transcription of audio in the file.